Quasinormal Modes in Noncommutative Schwarzschild black holes: - Schwarzschild black holes

 \section{$\Theta^{\mu\nu}$- Schwarzschild black holes}

-In this Section we briefly review the NC black hole solutions following the analysis of Ref. \cite{18Ch}.
-The NC corrections to the Schwarzschild black hole geometry, which are a $\Theta$-expansion, are investigated (for other solutions of the deformed Einstein field equations the reader could see \cite{17Ch,18Ch,22Ko,23Ko,KoGW16,KoBH09} and references therein).
-The important point is that the Schwarzschild black hole solution is {\it exact}.
+In this Section we briefly review the NC black hole solutions following the analysis of Ref. \cite{Chaichian:2007we}.
+The NC corrections to the Schwarzschild black hole geometry, which are a $\Theta$-expansion, are investigated (for other solutions of the deformed Einstein field equations the reader could see \cite{Chaichian:2006we,Chaichian:2007we,Chaichian:2001py,Chaichian:2004yw,Kobakhidze:2016cqh,Kobakhidze:2007jn} and references therein).
+The important point is that the Schwarzschild black hole solution is {\it exact}~ \footnote{\yq{Note that having an exact solution gives one the advantage of having full control over the correction terms.
+This is especially useful when one wants to do an analysis in which it is important to know the order of each term, so that at a suitable point in the analysis, lower order terms can be discarded, e.g., in the analysis of QNMs which we present in Section \ref{sec: QNM calculation}.
+On the other hand, having an approximate solution and introducing correction terms, e.g., due to NC gravity, does not give one full control of the terms, to clearly identify terms of higher and lower orders and the sources of those term.
+This potentially reduces the value of the results obtained in terms of their correctness and accuracy. }}.
 One starts by writing the deformed metric in terms of the tetrad fields, namely

 where the ``${}^\dagger$" denotes the complex conjugation, the Latin indices are used for the tangent space basis $a, b = 0, \dots , 3$, and the ``$\ast$" stands for the Moyal product which is defined as $\phi(x) \ast \chi(x) \equiv e^{\frac{i}{2} \Theta^{\mu\nu}\partial_{x^\mu}\partial_{y^\nu}}\phi(x) \chi(y)\Big|_{y\to x}$.
 The tetrads, as gauge fields, are expanded in terms of the $\Theta^{\nu\rho}$-parameter as